silon1/txelectrum/design-notes/client-server-protocol.md

 ## Purpose

-The purpose of the protocol is to allow the client to perform the following tasks:
+The purpose of the protocol is to allow the client to create a bitcoin wallet on a remote server.
+Therefore, the server must provide the following funcitonality:

-1. Request the server to create a seckp256k1 key pair in the TXE protected with a password.
+1. Request the server to create a seckp256k1 key pair protected with a password.
-2. Receive the public key of the key pair from the TXE.
+2. Receive the public key of the key pair from the server.
-3. Send a buffer to sign with the private key located in the TXE.
+3. Send a hashed buffer to sign with the private key.
-4. Receive the digital signature of the buffer.
+4. Receive the digital signature of the hashed buffer.

 ## Start a Connection

-The server will serve clients using a TCP socket on ```localhost:51841```.
+The server will serve clients using a TCP socket on `localhost:51841`.
 (The port 51841 was chosen because it equals to crc-16 of 'txelectrum'.)

 ## Message Structure